 Avoiding Event Membership Costs

-Because of how our insurance works, every non-member who attends an event or activity has to pay five dollars extra for every event.
+Because of how our insurance works, every non-member who attends an event or activity has to pay ten dollars extra for every event (five dollars for under-18s).
 This can be OK for a one-off, but if you want to come along to fighter training, archery, picnics, meetings and of course feasts and tourneys, it can add up.
 The worst part is that the SCA gets no direct benefit from it: all that money goes into the insurer’s bottomless bank account and we see none of it.

 Membership Hath Its Privileges

 If you become a member, you get to do the stuff that only members can do, like running a feast, volunteering as an officer or training to be a fighter or a fencer.
 Sounds like too much hard work?
-How about this then: you also get a year’s subscription to Pegasus, the newsletter of the Kingdom, full of news of all the Baronies, Shires, Cantons, Colleges and Hamlets in Australia, New Zealand and China.
+How about this then: you also get a year’s subscription to Pegasus, the newsletter of the Kingdom, full of news of all the Baronies, Shires, Cantons, Colleges and Hamlets in Australia and New Zealand.
 Pegasus is sent by email and is usually a good read.

 However, the third reason is the most convincing: